Published on March 31st, 2025 by Felix Martinez

 Source: Investor Presentation

-Thanks to this characteristic of its core markets, the REIT has been able to enjoy strong rent growth year after year.
+Thanks to this characteristic of its core markets, the REIT has enjoyed strong rent growth year after year.

 It is also worth noting that BSR REIT divested 39 non-core properties during 2019-2021 for total proceeds of $760.5 million.
-The company thus reduced the average age of its properties from 29 years to 11 years and hence it drastically reduced its capital expenses.
+The company thus reduced the average age of its properties from 29 to 11 years, drastically reducing its capital expenses.

 During the last three years, BSR REIT has exhibited a somewhat volatile business performance, primarily due to the pandemic.
 Nevertheless, it has grown its adjusted FFO per unit by 7.7% per year on average over this period.
-Thanks to the promising growth prospects of BSR REIT, we expect 5.0% average annual growth of FFO per unit over the next five years.
+Thanks to BSR REIT’s promising growth prospects, we expect 5.0% average annual growth of FFO per unit over the next five years.

 Dividend & Valuation Analysis